Arif-khan9/Pokemon_React/README.md

 ## 🖼️ Screenshot

 ![App Screenshot](./Screenshot.png) <!-- Rename and place the image in your root folder -->
-<a href="https://pokemon-react-green-seven.vercel.app">Click Here</a>
+<a href="https://pokemon-react-green-seven.vercel.app" ><p>Click Here</p>/a>

 ---

 ## ✨ Features

-- 🔍 Search Pokémon by name
+-  Search Pokémon by name
-- 📷 View image and types (e.g., Grass, Poison)
+-  View image and types (e.g., Grass, Poison)
-- 📊 See stats like height, weight, speed, experience, and abilities
+-  See stats like height, weight, speed, experience, and abilities
-- ⚡ Fast UI with responsive cards
+-  Fast UI with responsive cards

 ---

-## 🚀 Tech Stack
+##  Tech Stack

 - React.js (with Vite)
 - CSS